WholesomeRage/WholesomeRage.github.io/_posts/2019-08-14-the-art-of-murder.md

 The most brilliant—and unintuitive—element of Danganronpa is that the game it’s built on top of is essentially a dating simulator: during your free time events, you can hang out and flirt with the surviving classmates, give them gifts, find out more about them.
 Get closer to them.

-This means ittt really twists the knife when they die.
+This means it really twists the knife when they die.
 Or when you have to out them as the murderer.

 My own game steals two elements from Danganronpa.
 The first is the structure of interacting with the relevant characters _before_ a murder, and then having the murder happen _after_ a major event that the players were directly involved in.
 The events before a murder always help to explain it in some way, and the clues are often given to you before the murder starts, if you know how to look for them.